DOCTOR'S GUIDE TO NATURAL WEIGHT LOSS

 Six years after their weight loss, most of the registry’s successful losers still report eating a low calorie, low-fat diet.
 They also exercise for about an hour or more a day, expending about 2,800 calories per week on a variety of physical activities.

-The first step to weight loss is setting a realistic goal.
+Setting a Goal The first step to weight loss is setting a realistic goal.
 By using a BMI chart and consulting with your health care provider, you can determine your healthy weight.
 Studies show that you can improve your health with just a small amount of weight loss, for example, physical activity in combination with reduced calorie consumption can lead to the 5 to 10 percent weight loss necessary to achieve remission of the obesity-associated complications.
 Even these moderate weight losses can improve blood pressure and help control diabetes and high cholesterol in obese or overweight adults.
 To reach your goal safely, plan to lose weight gradually.
 A weight loss of one-half to two pounds a week is usually safe, according to the Dietary Guidelines for Americans 2000.
 This can be achieved by decreasing the calories eaten or increasing the calories used by 250 to 1,000 calories per day, depending on current calorie intake.
 (Some people with serious health problems due to obesity may lose weight more rapidly under a doctor’s supervision.)
 If you plan to lose more than 15 to 20 pounds, have any health problems, or take medication on a regular basis, see your health care professional before you begin a weight-loss program.

-Write down what you eat for a few days to get a good picture of what you’re taking in.
+Look at What You Eat Now Write down what you eat for a few days to get a good picture of what you’re taking in.
 By looking at what you eat and how much you’re eating, you can figure out what adjustments you need to make.
 Also try to detect if there are types of foods, certain time of the day, or situations when you overeat.
 Create a plan to deal with these overeating episodes.

 Start With Small Changes